Temiloluwa/sagemaker_auto_mpg/Blog.md

 #### Preprocessor Inference Script

-In my inference script for the preprocessor, I imported the custom dependencies.
+In my inference script for the preprocessor, I imported the custom dependencies to avoid the error earlier mentioned.
 The `model_fn` loads the `.joblib` model, while the `input_fn` ensures the request is in `text` or `csv` format and transforms the data into a `Pandas dataframe`.
 By default, the `predict_fn` should make a `.predict` call on the model, but since the preprocessor is a transform, the `.transform` method is used.

 ``` python
 %%writefile scripts/preprocessor/inference.py